r-lib/vctrs/tests/testthat/_snaps/slice.md

       !
 Can't subset elements with `2^31`.
       x Can't convert from `2^31` <double> to <integer> due to loss of precision.

+# vec_slice() works with Altrep classes with custom extract methods

+    Code
+      vec_slice(x, idx)
+    Condition
+      Error in `vec_slice()`:
+      !
+Can't subset elements past the end. i Location 16 doesn't exist.
+      i There are only 15 elements.

 # Unnamed vector with character subscript is caught

     Code